 Unless the couple was married for 20 years of the military member’s service, it is unlikely an ex-spouse would receive health benefits from the military after divorce.
 This will need to be considered in terms of its financial impact on your divorce settlement.

-Save yourself from making these potentially costly mistakes and hire an experienced Anton Castro family law attorney with military divorce experience today.
+Save yourself from making these potentially costly mistakes and hire an experienced Anton Garcia family law attorney with military divorce experience today.
 Our Tampa, FL divorce attorneys are here for you during this difficult time and will represent your best interests to get you the most favorable military divorce outcome.